-After going back to the US, Malika conducted some research on the importance of hygiene and learned that unsafe water and poor sanitation cause 80% of diseases in developing nations, and that access to sanitation, the practice of good hygiene, and safe water supply could save 1.5 million children a year.
-She realized that she could help protect many lives by increasing hygiene and sanitation.
+Even though Malika was not born in India, she felt a connection to the people she met in these communities because she spoke their language and was raised in an “Indian-style” household by two Indian-immigrant parents.
+After returning to the U.S., Malika researched the importance of hygiene and learned that unsafe water and poor sanitation is attributed to hundreds of thousands of deaths every year in developing nations.
+She also learned that access to sanitation, the practice of good hygiene, and a safe water supply could save 1.5 million children a year.
+Informed and compelled to take action, Malika realized that she could help protect many lives by increasing knowledge and resources related to hygiene and sanitation.

-Looking forward, Malika is excited to not only expand HelpHygiene to youth across the globe but also to spread the changemaking mindset.
-“Being a young changemaker means the world to me” says Malika.
+Looking forward, Malika is excited to not only expand HelpHygiene’s impact to reach more communities, but also to spread the changemaking mindset.
+“Being a young changemaker means the world to me,” says Malika.
 “Through this initiative, I have become more confident, [and] bettered my problem-solving abilities...
 The joy of helping others and seeing a change in this world is what I hope all youth get the opportunity to do.”

 Caroline DelAngelo and Lucy Eills contributed to this story.